yusefmosiah/choir-scales/docs/VisionStatement.md

 ## Abstract

 As artificial intelligence (AI) continues to advance, the focus has predominantly been on quantitative and technical improvements.
-However, qualitative aspects—such as stylistic nuance, artistic expression, and the ability to generate high-signal, meaningful content—remain areas ripe for innovation. **Choir** envisions a transformative approach to AI development by leveraging a decentralized, token-driven socioeconomic media network.
-Through its unique tokenomics and collaborative content curation mechanisms, Choir aims to create the world's highest signal human dataset.
+However, qualitative aspects—such as stylistic nuance, artistic expression, and the ability to generate high-signal, meaningful content—remain areas ripe for innovation. **Choir** envisions a transformative approach to AI development by leveraging a decentralized, token-driven socioeconomic chat platform.
+Through its unique tokenomics and collaborative message approval mechanisms, Choir aims to create the world's highest signal human dataset.
 This dataset will serve as the foundation for training AI models that excel not only in technical prowess but also in qualitative, stylistic, and artistic dimensions.
 Our chief objective is to develop the first iteration of an AI model, utilizing reinforcement learning (RL) with this token-scored data, by **April 27, 2025**.

 ---